dariusmazeika/city-tour-app/README.md

 Docker and docker-compose is all you need to develop, build & deploy, run development or production mode with a single command.

 ## stack
 python 3.5
-node 5.10
+node 8.9
-Postgres 9.5
+Postgres 10.1
-Django  1.10.5
+Django  1.11.6
 Webpack
-Stylus
+Sass
 Nginx
 Gunicorn